anshuman7negi/hello-rails-back-end/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Hello Rails-React <a name="about-project"></a>
+# 📖 hello-rails-back-end <a name="about-project"></a>

-**Hello Rails-React** Is a fullstack app that combines Ruby on Rails for the back end and React for the front end.
-The Ruby on Rails app provides JSON-formated data through an API endpoint that is then consumed by the React app and rendered on the browser.
-This project can be used as a template for simple Rails-React applications.
+**hello-rails-back-end** Is a Rails app that serves data from a PostgreSQL database to [hello-react-front-end ](https://github.com/anshuman7negi/hello-react-front-end) React frontend App in JSON format through an API endpoint.

 ## 🛠 Built With <a name="built-with"></a>